monofox/wedding/README.md

 - Execute `python manage.py collectstatic`
 - Configure the webserver to deliver all files from the url `/static/*` from the `/static` folder
 - Configure a hook that executes `python manage.py cleandb` periodically _(optional)_

+## Dependency
+For the library "django-simple-math-captcha" i fixed the and extended the correct LOCALE part.
+For this obtain the data from monofox/django-simple-math-captcha repo.